Small Business Taxes & ManagementTM--Copyright 2017, A/N Group, Inc.

 Provide tax records.
 A good preparer will ask to see your records and receipts and ask questions about children, child care, employee business expenses, etc. to make sure get all the deductions and credits you're entitled to, and report all the income you should.

-The IRS will soon offer a new Directory of Federal Tax Return Preparers with Credentials and Select Qualifications on IRS.gov.
-You will be able to use this tool to help you find a tax return preparer with the qualifications that you prefer.
-The Directory will be a searchable and sortable listing of certain preparers with a valid PTIN for 2015.
-It will include the name, city, state and zip code of:
+The IRS now offers a Directory of Federal Tax Return Preparers with Credentials and Select Qualifications on IRS.gov.
+You can use this tool to help you find a tax return preparer with the qualifications that you prefer.
+It includes the name, city, state and zip code of:

 Attorneys.You can report abusive tax preparers and suspected tax fraud to the IRS on Form 14157.
 If you suspect a return preparer filed or altered a return without your consent you should also file Form 14157-A.

 Enrolled Retirement Plan Agents.